agda/agda/doc/user-manual/language/instance-arguments.lagda.rst

 Instance arguments are the Agda equivalent of Haskell type class constraints and can be used for many of the same purposes.
-In Agda terms, they are :ref:`implicit arguments <implicit-arguments>` that get solved by a special `instance resolution`_ algorithm, rather than by the unification algorithm used for normal implicit arguments.
+In Agda terms, they are :ref:`implicit arguments <implicit-arguments>` that get solved by a special :ref:`instance resolution <instance-resolution>` algorithm, rather than by the unification algorithm used for normal implicit arguments.
 In principle, an instance argument is resolved, if a unique *instance* of the required type can be built from :ref:`declared instances <declaring-instances>` and the current context.